Discover Adventures Tailor-Made for Children

 Some of Vermont’s tours and experiential visits seem tailor-made for children.
 Try a factory tour at Ben & Jerry’s Ice Cream for a bird’s-eye view of the production room and get a taste of the flavor of the day.
 Lake Champlain Chocolates takes you behind the scenes too, as does the Maple Grove Maple Museum where you can see maple syrup and candies being made.
 For another kind of treat, the entertaining tour of The Vermont Teddy Bear Factory follows the entire process from cutting, sewing, and assembly, to stuffing and dressing.

 Any number of how and why questions can be answered at Vermont museums that cater specifically to children.
 See our recommendations, and don’t forget the Shelburne Museum, where kids love exploring a 220-foot long steamboat that once carried people and freight in high style.
 There’s also exciting Revolutionary War history at many Vermont State Historic Sites.
-Don't forget the premiere science center, ECHO, Leahy Center for Lake Champlain, which offers over 100 family experiences, 70 live species, and the Butterflies Live exhibit now open until Labor Day.
+Don't forget the premiere science center, ECHO, Leahy Center for Lake Champlain.

 Vermont also welcomes families with attractions designed for loads of outdoor fun.
 Take a whole day at Bromley to enjoy the zip line, giant swing, water & alpine slides, and bumper boats.
 There’s an alpine slide at Stowe, too.
 Combined with their trampoline, climbing wall, obstacle course & Gondola Skyride, Stowe is bound to please.

 For a different sort of outdoor exploration, there are countless pick-your-own farms where, depending on the season, you can pick berries, apples, pumpkins, and even your own Christmas tree.
 Corn mazes are the latest in great family fun.
 What could be more memorable than winding down paths flanked by 10-foot tall cornstalks at the Great Vermont Corn Maze?
 For information about family-friendly farms, click here.